roman-milk/roman-milk.github.io/the-hitch-hiker.md

  She took off her blouse and pushed down her bra, "Am I doing it now?"

  It was too much for me.
 I hadn't been laid since I kicked her out and the truth of the matter was that I hadn't gone one single night since she left without thinking about her.
 I started down shifting and she knew right away what that meant.
 She scrambled up into the sleeper and started taking off her clothes, "Hurry baby, hurry.
 I want you so bad."
 As I pulled off on the shoulder and turned on my blinkers I wondered where this was going to take us.
 Well, if it took us back home together I guess that wouldn't be all bad.
-Report_Story #1